eilerb1011/gitlab-lke-k8s/README.md

   Click on Infrastructure in the left navigation and select Kubernetes.
   Click Connect cluster and select the agent you just modified.
   This will spit out a helm chart that must be run against the cluster.
-    If you are working with multiple clusters, you must also declare the --kubeconfig= line to tell helm with cluster you are modifying
+    If you are working with multiple clusters, you must also declare the --kubeconfig [path] line to tell helm which cluster you are modifying
+   Once the helm chart is run against the cluster, it will spin up the Pod that interfaces with KAS.
+Some sample yamls are included under the east and west directories.
+These YAMLs will spin up an nginx replica set and cloud load balancer in each k8s cluster
+  --Edit these files or add new yamls to support your k8s deployments